-Currently, Keith is an adjunct professor in English at Lakeland Community College and a 40+ year teaching veteran.
+Currently, Keith is an adjunct professor of English at Lakeland Community College and a 40+ year teaching veteran.
 In 2022, Keith earned their Excellence in Teaching Award, and in 2021 they honored him with their Distinguished Service Award for his many contributions to the college.
-He has taught writing and literature to students, teachers, and writers for nearly four decades at both the secondary and post-secondary levels.
+He has taught writing and literature to students, teachers, and writers for over four decades at both the secondary and post-secondary levels.
 Keith also does freelance writing and editing.

 Keith is a former wrestling coach and athletic director at Richmond Heights (OH) High School.
 In 2009 Keith was inducted into the Ohio Wrestling Coaches Hall of Fame after tenure of coaching that includes being named Ohio Wrestling Coach of the Year in 1988, Head Coach of the U.S.A.
 All Star Wrestling Team in 1989 (vs. the Oklahoma All Stars), and head coach of the Ohio All-Star Wrestling Team in 1991.
 The Greater Cleveland Wrestling Coaches and Officials Association awarded Keith their Coach of the Year award in 1989 and their Award of Merit in 2002, and the Ohio High School Athletic Association honored Keith with their State Award in 2013.

-Keith lives in Willoughby with his wife and three children.
+Keith lives in Willoughby with his wife.
+They have three grown children.